 Irene Ng (PI) is Professor of Marketing and Service Systems and Director of the International Institute of Product and Service Innovation at WMG, University of Warwick.
 Involved in several government‐funded research projects in the digital economy, Irene is the Principal Investigator of the £ 1.2m Research Councils UK (RCUK) Hub‐of‐all‐Things (HAT) project, and a Co‐investigator on the £1.5m RCUK New Economic Models of the Digital Economy (NEMODE) Network+ project.
 A business (IO) economist through her doctoral training, Irene’s research lies in the trans‐disciplinary understanding of value and new business models.
 She has received global recognition for her work including several ESRC fellowship appointments, and is currently an ESRC/InnovateUK Innovation Caucus Thought Leader.
 Her latest book, Creating New Markets in the Digital Economy, was published by Cambridge University Press in 2014.
 An entrepreneur and academic, Irene is passionate about the link between practice and research, and advises digital business startups.

-Mike Dixon (HALL Senior Research Fellow and Visiting Researcher) is an Assistant Professor of Operations Management at the Ivey Business School, Western University in Canada.
+Mike Dixon (HALL Senior Research Fellow) is an Assistant Professor of Operations Management at the Ivey Business School, Western University in Canada.
 Previously he held the same position for four years at the Graduates School of Business and Public Policy at the Naval Postgraduate School (NPS).
 Mike has a PhD from the Hotel School at Cornell University.
 He is interested in service operations management and specifically the effect of operational decisions and service design and customer experience.
 Mike conducts management research from an analytical perspective and analyses large archival data sets to model customer behaviour finding ways to represent the behavioral aspects of service design in quantitative and analytical ways.
 Specifically, he is interesting in understanding the role of experiential sequence on participant perception.
 In past research he analyzed season subscription ticket sales for a large performing arts venue and showed that season subscription re-purchases are influenced by event sequences from previous seasons leading to managerial direction for event planners to properly schedule performances across a season to maximize experiential effects.